 In particular, the electronic medium “levels the playing field” between

 Electronic communication is also better for people who are not as experienced, not as aggressive and/or not as good at thinking on their feet.

 Please don’t be the idiot who pounds his chest… And then pays through his nose for his ego-thumping.

 Understanding negotiation power dynamics is crucial to your success… In pretty much any life endeavor.

-Self-help guru like to say that to become a billionaire you must help a billion people.
+Self-help gurus like to say that to become a billionaire you must help a billion people.
 But that’s only one side of the coin, so don’t be a Pollyanna about it.

 There are also plenty of rich men who got rich screwing up a billion people.

-Research and real-world evidence shows that an adversarial approach to negotiation can be counterproductive.
+Research and real-world evidence show that an adversarial approach to negotiation can be counterproductive.